 - Why Content Marketing Fails

 What do you say about adherence and its relationship to content marketing success?
-Is your brand doing a good job of keeping content marketing failure at bay?[main page image source]
+Is your brand doing a good job of keeping content marketing failure at bay?[image source]